Koredotcom/docs/docs/xo/channels/add-email-channel.md

 # Adding the Email Channel

 When you add the email channel to your VA, the XO Platform automatically generates the email address for end users to communicate with your assistant.
-By default, the email address syntax is **_&lt; bot name >@bots.kore.com_**.
+By default, the email address syntax is <code>< bot name >@bots.kore.com</code>.

 For example, <b><i>customer-support@bots.kore.com</i></b> Optionally, you can add a custom name, such as <b><i>my-bot@bots.kore.com</i></b>.